 - Perks & Benefits: Fill out the information you feel comfortable with at this stage.
 Straightforward details, or a certain range can help candidates decide better.

 - Videos: Recruitee supports your employer branding videos!
 All you need to do is inserting the links of your videos in this section.

-If you'd like to style your Careers Site outside of the simplified Careers site editor, you can select “Custom CSS / JS.”
-Feel free to enter your custom CSS and JS scripts here.
+If you'd like to style your careers site outside of the simplified careers site editor, you can select “Custom styling”.

 For more on SEO practices for your jobs you can read on here.

-You can also customize the images that are automatically generated when you share your open Jobs on social channels.
-Select “Shared images” for the Careers Site as well as for each Job.
-These images will be displayed whenever you share your Careers Site’s link or your Jobs’ links on social media.
+You can also customize the images that are automatically generated when you share your open jobs on social channels.
+These images will be displayed whenever you share your careers site’s link or your jobs’ links on social media.
 Feel free to customize it to reflect your employer brand!